NSPManager/NSPanelManager/docs/docs/getting-started/flash-nspanel.md

 #### Now you have two choices, the Lazy way or the Complicated way:
 **1. Lazy way:**

-You can flash straight away without dettaching the screen from the PCB and remove PCB completely from cover.
+You can flash straight away without detaching the screen from the PCB and remove PCB completely from housing.
-Important is that you insert the cables and tilt them abit (like in GIF below) so the pins does not come in contact with the metall behind the PCB.
-Then hold tilted during entire flashing.
+Important is that you insert the cables and tilt them abit (like in GIF below) so the pins does not come in contact with the metall behind the PCB (risk of short circuiting the USB to TTL).
+Hold tilted during entire flashing.

 ![gif](https://github.com/user-attachments/assets/8d2b93c9-9378-44d5-87f4-331c91b2ce76)

-**2. Complicated way (dettaching screen from PCB and removing PCB from housing):**
+**2. Complicated way (detaching screen from PCB and removing PCB from housing):**
 :::danger
 This operation has to be done very smoothly.
 :::